Where you can study

 An introduction to the diversity of human geography focusing on themes such as state and economy; geography of consumption; identity and exclusion; agrifood; migration; geographies of the lifecourse.

-View full course detailsCourse code: 230121 Future State: New Zealand in the 21st Century credits 15
+View full course detailsCourse code: 145120 Geographies of Aotearoa/New Zealand credits 15

 View full course detailsCourse code: 233105 Our Dynamic Earth credits 15